Electric Spring is an annual festival of sonic exploration of cutting-edge practice in electronic music.

 He love sweet jams, and avoids speaking with a complicated vocabulary as much as possible.

 He tries to live as presently and honestly as possible.

 In the forty years since the release of Brian Eno’s Music for Airports the concept and aesthetics of ambient music have proliferated, influencing artists as diverse as Taylor Deupree, Steven Wilson, David Lynch and The Orb, infusing drone, microsound, minimalism and experimental electronic music as well as aspects of contemporary instrumental music.
 The aim of this two-day conference is to re-appraise ambient music in relation to Eno’s milestone release.

-Ambient@40 will be hosted in the newly opened Oastler Building at the University of Huddersfield from Friday 23rd to Saturday 24th February.
+Ambient@40 will be hosted in the George Buckley Theatre at the University of Huddersfield from Friday 23rd to Saturday 24th February.

 The open call for Ambient@40 has now closed.
 For more information, event times and contact details you can visit the official website here.